pikvm/pikvm/README.md

 |----------------------|----------------|
 | <img src="v2_usbcap_rpi2.png" alt="drawing" width="200"/> | <img src="v2_usbcap_rpi4.png" alt="drawing" width="200"/> |

+Note: there are many revisions of the Raspberry Pi boards and you may come across one that we haven't tested.
+If the binding fails, the device will be available for all ports.
+Everything will work, but if you use a webcam and Linux mistakes it for a dongle, [write to us](https://discord.gg/bpmXfz5) and we will fix it.

 ## v2 Diagram
 Here is a diagram shows that how to connect all of the pieces (click to full size).